hpmicro/hpm-hal/README.md

   - [x] [HPM5300 series flash algorithm support](https://github.com/probe-rs/probe-rs/pull/2575)
     - Other series are available in the top level of this repo as `HPMicro.yaml`
     - HPM6750 is not working(unknown bug), use OpenOCD instead
-  - <https://github.com/hpmicro-rs/probe-rs> `hpmicro` branch, with DAP support and flash speed fix for HPM's RISC-V MCUs
+  - [probe-rs HPM fork] (`hpmicro` branch), with DAP support and flash speed fix for HPM's RISC-V MCUs
     - [ ] Upstream Pull Request [#2578 JTag support for DAPLink](https://github.com/probe-rs/probe-rs/pull/2578)

 ## Usage